M3wP/Monopoly/C64/readme.md

 * Don't allow leave management when -ve hses, htls at all.
 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player).
-* Ensure all options/pages are displayed for all menus.
 * GOFree cards properly traded in trades.
 * Trade + elimination xfer working correctly (double check).
 * Trade + elimination xfer correctly calculate remaining cash and enforce positive.